 Have you ever wondered how to make your newsletters distinct and easy to notice?

-Keep on reading to learn the 8 best email personalization practices.
+Keep on reading to learn 8 effective email personalization practices.

 1. Segment email lists